dfuchss/fuchss.org/_projects/joinlink.md

 ## Usage

 - A user (see user list in configuration file) can invite the bot to a room.
-- After the bot has joined use `!join help` to get an overview about the features of the bot (remember: the bot only respond to users in the user list)
+- After the bot has joined, use `!join help` to get an overview of the features of the bot (remember: the bot only responds to users in the user list)
-- In order to create a Join Link simply type `!join link SomeFancyNameForTheLink` and the bot will create a join link.
+- To create a join link, type `!join link SomeFancyNameForTheLink` and the bot will create one.
 Please make sure that the bot has the ability to invite users.

 <img src="/assets/projects/joinlink/help.png" width="100%" alt="Help" />